Joey Galloway: Dallas Cowboys

 With quarterback Troy Aikman playing his last years and Michael Irvin looking to retire after suffering a career-ending injury in the 1999 season, the Dallas Cowboys were seeking an elite wide receiver to pair with Raghib Ismail and thus turned to the Seattle Seahawks for the rights to Galloway, signing him to a deal that made him the second highest paid wide receiver in the league at the time.

-During his first season with the Cowboys, Galloway played in only one game after tearing the ACL in his left knee in the fourth quarter of the season opener against the Philadelphia Eagles.
+During his first season with the Cowboys, Galloway played in only one game before tearing the ACL in his left knee in the fourth quarter of the season opener against the Philadelphia Eagles.
 He finished the game with four receptions for 62 yards and a touchdown.
 The next year, he rebounded from the injury, starting all 16 games and finishing second on the team in receptions with 52 and receiving yards with 699 and first in receiving touchdowns with three.

 In 2002, Galloway started all 16 games, making 61 receptions for 908 yards and six touchdowns.
 In 2003, he started 13 of 14 games, making 34 catches for 672 yards and two touchdowns and led the NFL with a 19.8 yards-per-catch average.
 He finished his career with the Cowboys with 151 receptions for 2,341 yards and 12 touchdowns.
 Besides the loss of the two first round draft selections, his contract contributed to the salary cap problems that affected Dave Campo's years as head coach.

 On March 19, 2004, the Cowboys traded Galloway to the Tampa Bay Buccaneers for Keyshawn Johnson.